The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

-Expressions for $c_v$, $\kappa$ and $\sigma$ have been derived in the Supplementary Materials in Ref.~\cite{PhysRevB.105.L161103}.
-As in Ref.~\cite{PhysRevB.105.L161103}, there are two methods to calculate $c_v$.
-One is to measure the average energy $\langle H \rangle$ at different temperatures for fixed densities, and directly calculate $\delta (\langle H \rangle/V)/\delta T$ by choosing a reasonable finite temperature interval $\delta T$ -- the finite difference method.
-The other method is to use the expression

-referred to below as the fluctuation method.
-Here, $\Lambda_{O_1 O_2} = \beta(\langle{O_1 O_2}\rangle-\langle{O_1}\rangle\langle{O_2}\rangle)$, where $N$ is the operator for the total number of particles in the system, $\beta=1/T$ is the inverse temperature, and $V$ is the volume.
-Similarly, the charge compressibility can be calculated using the fluctuation method $\chi=\Lambda_{NN}/V$.
-The fluctuation method is used for calculating both $c_v$ and $\chi$ when determining both $D_Q$ and $D$, respectively.
-Figure~\ref{fig:cchi} shows the DQMC results for (\textbf{A}) the specific heat $c_v$ and (\textbf{B}) the charge compressibility $\chi$~\cite{edwin}.
-Note that in Fig.~\ref{fig:cchi}(\textbf{A}) the results for $c_v$ are consistent between the finite difference and fluctuation methods.
+Expressions for $\kappa$, $\sigma$, and $c_v$ have been derived in the Supplementary Material in Ref.~\cite{PhysRevB.105.L161103}.
 Calculating $\sigma$ and $\kappa$ requires correlation functions that include the particle/charge current $\mathbf{J}$ and energy current $\mathbf{J}_E$ terms.
-From the Hamiltonian in Eq.~\ref{hubbard}, we derive $\mathbf{J}$ and $\mathbf{J}_E$ in a manner similar to that in Ref.~\cite{PhysRevB.105.L161103},
+From the Hamiltonian in Eq.~\ref{hubbard}, we derive $\mathbf{J}$ and $\mathbf{J}_E$ in a manner similar to that in Ref.~\cite{PhysRevB.105.L161103}, obtaining

 and